privacyguides/privacyguides.org/.github/ISSUE_TEMPLATE/5_Website_Issues.md

 READ ME FIRST:
 This is NOT the place to request changes to the content of the website.
-This is NOT the place to report issues with our services.
-(That is https://github.com/privacytools/services/issues/new) This is ONLY for reporting bugs or technical issues with www.privacytools.io.
+This is NOT the place to report issues with our services like Matrix.
+This is ONLY for reporting bugs or technical issues with www.privacyguides.org, the website.

 -->